 - 3.1 Consultation is an essential part of the SEA process.
-The SEA Regulations require plan makers to provide evidence of consultation with stakeholders and to demonstrate how the results have been taken into account during the development of the plan.
-This section of the report sets out the main issues raised through consultation and outline how these comments have been taken into account in the development of the final LTP. - As part of the scoping stage of the SEA, consultation took place with three statutory environmental bodies, Natural England, English Heritage and the Environment Agency, as a well as other non-statutory environmental bodies.
+The SEA Regulations require plan makers to provide evidence of consultation with stakeholders and to demonstrate how the results have been taken into account during the development of the plan. - As part of the scoping stage of the SEA, consultation took place with three statutory environmental bodies, Natural England, English Heritage and the Environment Agency, as a well as other non-statutory stakeholders.
 The Scoping Report was also made available for consultation to members of the public on the Wiltshire Council website.
-Consultation took place between 14 December 2009 and 30 January 2010. - 3.3 Tables 3.1-3.5 set out the main issues raised through the scoping stage of the consultation process, and outlines how these comments were taken into account during the development of LTP3. - 3.4 An Environmental Report was produced and consulted on between 11 October and 26 November 2010.
+Consultation took place between 14 December 2009 and 30 January 2010. - 3.3 A draft SEA Environmental Report was consulted on between 11 October and 26 November 2010.
 This coincided with the consultation on the draft LTP3 which ran from 4 October until 26 November 2010.
-The statutory consultees (Natural England, English Heritage and the Environment Agency) were asked for their comments and feedback which was considered during the production of the final LTP3. - 3.5 Table 3.6 sets of the main issues raised during the consultation of the Environmental Report and outlines how these comments have been taken into account during the development of the LTP3.
+The statutory consultees (Natural England, English Heritage and the Environment Agency) were asked for their comments and feedback which was considered during the production of the final LTP3. - 3.4 The responses from both these consultations are shown below. - A second draft SEA Environmental Report accompanied the LTP3 draft daughter documents: Accessibility, Cycling, Powered Two-wheeler and Smarter Choices Strategies.
+This was offered for consultation to the statutory consultees (Natural England, English Heritage and the Environment Agency) as well as members of the public and non-statutory stakeholders from 1 March until 24 May 2013.
+There were no comments received from this consultation.